Arial docs

 `received_at` is server receive time; `timestamp` is client-claimed event time — they differ when the SDK backfills or clocks drift.
 Use `received_at` to answer "did my fire just land?"

-Surfaces: `arial events list [--limit N]` (CLI), `client.events.list({ limit? })` (SDK).
+Surfaces: `arial events list [--limit N]` (CLI), `client.events.list({ limit? })` (internal typed client, `@workspace/client`).

 ---